Skip to main content

 3 Common Mistakes in Timber Use

-• Improper cutting leading to uneven weight distribution
+• Improper cutting that leads to an uneven weight distribution on a frame or base

 Ignoring timber weight often results in structural failure, warped furniture, or wasted materials.
-Accurate calculation prevents these costly mistakes.
+A simple calculation beforehand can help you sidestep these costly mistakes.

 Timber Weight Calculator